kungfugo/BellDiagonalQudits.jl/paper/paper.md

 # Relation to research projects

-The methods of `BellDiagonalQudits` to generate and analyze Bell diagonal states in general dimension are based on analytical properties summarized in [@baumgartner].
-Extensions of those methods and efficient implementation in `BellDiagonalQudits` enabled the detailed analysis [@PoppACS] of Bell diagonal qudits in three dimensions (qutrits), providing an operational solution to the separability problem for those states.
+The methods of `BellDiagonalQudits` to generate and analyze Bell diagonal states in general dimension are based on analytical properties summarized by
+@baumgartner:2007.
+Extensions of those methods and efficient implementation in `BellDiagonalQudits` enabled the detailed analysis by @PoppACS:2022 of Bell diagonal qudits in three dimensions (qutrits), providing an operational solution to the separability problem for those states.
 Additionally the relative shares of separable and (bound) entangled states were precisely determined among the Bell diagonal states.
-In [@PoppBoundEntComparison], higher dimensions were considered, focusing on a detailed comparison and geometric properties of separable states in dimension three and four.
+In @PoppBoundEntComparison:2022, higher dimensions were considered, focusing on a detailed comparison and geometric properties of separable states in dimension three and four.